kleysonfmadruga/personapi/README.md

 ![Last commit](https://img.shields.io/github/last-commit/kleysonfmadruga/personapi)

 ## Description
 A simple API to manage persons and departments in a company written in Java, using Spring Boot framework and H2 database.
-This project is also deployed in Heroku platform.
+This project is also deployed on Heroku's platform.

 ## Running on your PC
 To run the project in your PC, you must, at first, install the dependencies and build the project executing the command ```mvn install```